nightsky02/Crypto-Margin-Parser/README.md

    pip install httpx colorama pydantic
    ```
 ## Usage
 1. Open the `settings.py` file and set the cryptocurrencies symbols you would like to check in the `CHECK_CRYPTO` property.
-Please write the **full symbol** seperated by backslash (/), like BTC/USDT or ETH/USDT.
+Please write the **full symbol** seperated by backslash (/), like BTC/USDT or ETH/USDT, and seperate these pairs by comma if you want to add more.
 Even if you want to check only BTC, without specific additional currency, you must write a full symbol because of each market differently accepts crypto-symbols.
 2. Run the application using `python -m app.main`.
-After each 60 seconds, there will be printed the follow information in the terminal:
+After each 60 seconds, there will be printed the following information in the terminal:
    - The market it's required to buy on (green color)
    - The market it's required to sell on (red color)
    - The difference between buying and selling as a sum and a percent. (also green)